RanvierMUD/ranviermud/docs/extending/areas/quests.md

   }

   /*
-  Because Quest has no opinions and makes no assumptions it requires you to tell it how to get the current progress of this type of goal based on its state and configuration.
+  Because Quest has no opinions and makes no assumptions, it requires you to tell it how to get the current progress of this type of goal based on its state and configuration.
 In our FetchGoal, progress is defined as how many items have they picked up out of how many they need to pick up in total.